 I love Campanula, which are sometimes called bellflowers.
 They belong to the Campanulaceae family and are one of the quintessential English cottage garden plants.
-Not all of them do well in Sydney's climate, unfortunately.
+Not many of them do well in Sydney's climate, unfortunately.
 I grew this species, sometimes known as rampion, from seed many years ago, and it had remained in my garden ever since.
 It has a basal clump of foliage and sends up tall spires of lovely purple/blue flowers (ht 30-40 cm): most prolifically in spring but also at other times of the year.
 It spreads to form a clump and gently self-seeds.
 It looks quite similar to Campanula rapunculoides, which is supposed to be a terrible spreader; I have never been able to grow that one at all and my one is not rampageous.

 It likes to grow in a sunny, well-drained spot with reasonable soil.
 It can be divided up for purposes of propagation: the roots are thick and fleshy.